 Last year, SIGMA announced a pair of zoom lenses for full-frame cameras, the 150-600mm F5-6.3 DG OS HSM | Sports and 150-600mm F5-6.3 DG OS HSM | Contemporary.
 With identical focal lengths and apertures, and advanced feature sets including the SIGMA-exclusive lens customization, these two new champion zoom lenses share a significant amount of DNA.
 So, what is the difference between the Sports and Contemporary version of the SIGMA 150-600mm zoom lenses?

 Contemporary vs. Sports Breakdown

 The short answer can be summarized as such: two or so pounds, degree of weather-sealing, and around nine hundred bucks.
 Yes, the Sports version is built like a tank.
-It is heavier with an aluminum alloy barrel, and it has a much more weatherized build, and it has an optical configuration with 24 elements in 16 groups and a larger front element (105mm thread diameter).
-And the higher price reflects these changes.
+It is heavier with an aluminum alloy barrel, and it has a much more weatherized build, with an optical configuration of 24 elements in 16 groups and a larger front element (105mm thread diameter).
+The higher price reflects these changes.

 The Contemporary version has a different optical configuration (20 elements in 16 groups) and accepts 95mm front filters.
 Between the smaller diameter lens groupings and the barrel being composed of thermally stable composite, it is noticeably lighter at just over four pounds.
 True, it lacks the squall-braving sealing of the Sports version, but it does offer a water and oil resistant front element and gasketing at the camera mount; and is fully compatible with a variety of aftermarket rain sleeves for tougher conditions.